servo/servo.org/_posts/2026-05-29-april-in-servo.md

 categories:
 ---

+April 2026 was a big milestone for Servo, with some automated tests failing because they had hard-coded cookie expiry dates set to April 2016 plus ten years.
+Surprise!
+We’re still here.
+Here’s to the next 100 years of Servo (@jdm, #44341).

 For security fixes, see [**§ Security**](#security).

 Navigating to a **JSON file** as the top-level document now renders the JSON with an **interactive pretty-printer** (@webbeef, @TimvdLippe, #43702).